Poodle Hair and Grooming

 Beautiful, Hypoallergenic, and High Maintenance

 Poodles are a non-shedding dog breed.
 They also do not produce dander.
 Most people with allergies to dog hair, dander, or saliva live easily with poodles without any allergic reactions.
 People that do not like the mess from animal hair also love living with poodles.
-Poodles can be groomed in a variety of styles, from traditional poodle cuts to a nontraditional "doodle" look.
-Kiaya is shown here with scissored jacket and bracelets.
+Poodles can be groomed in a variety of styles, from a variety traditional poodle cuts to a teddy bear cut.
 Many families choose to have shorter haircuts during warmer months of the year and longer coats during the winter months.
 Professional grooming at least once a month helps to keep poodles healthy and beautiful.

 Since poodle hair grows continuously, poodles require regular grooming to help maintain healthy hair, skin, and ears.
 Skin infections can occur under matted hair, and ears filled with hair are more likely to have ear infections.
 It is important to make sure that groomers remove excess hair from the ears.
 Clean ears and proper diet are the two biggest factors that prevent ear infections.
 Once hair is matted, the only remedy is to shave the matted hair close to the skin.
 Brushing helps to prevent matting; brushing intervals depend on the coat length.
 Longer poodle coats require daily brushing.
 Medium length poodle coats require brushing 2-3 times per week.
 Short poodle coats can be brushed once a week.
 The Chris Christensen Big G Large Coral brush and metal greyhound combs work best for maintaining beautiful poodle coats.